DHvaicrker/Archiver/README.md

 ## ✨ Key Features

-* **Graphical User Interface (GUI):**  A user-friendly interface allows for easy access to all functionalities, making archiving and extraction a breeze.
-No more command-line hassle! 💻
+* **Graphical User Interface (GUI):**  A user-friendly interface allows for easy access to all functionalities, making archiving and extraction a breeze. 💻
-* **Huffman Compression:**  Efficiently shrinks files and directories of *any* type (not just text) using a custom implementation of Huffman's algorithm.
-Maximize your storage space! 🚀
+* **Huffman Compression:**  Efficiently shrinks files and directories of *any* type (not just text) using a custom implementation of Huffman's algorithm.  🚀
-* **Multi-File/Folder Support:**  Compress multiple files and folders together while preserving the original directory structure.
-Organize your archives with ease. 📂
+* **Multi-File/Folder Support:**  Compress multiple files and folders together while preserving the original directory structure.  📂
-* **Archive Modification:**  Delete or update individual files and folders within an existing archive without needing to re-create the entire archive.
-Maintain control over your data. 🛠️
+* **Archive Modification:**  Delete or update individual files and folders within an existing archive without needing to re-create the entire archive. 🛠️
-* **Symmetric Encryption:** Secure your archives with strong symmetric encryption using the `cryptography` library.
-Password protection ensures your data remains private. 🔒
+* **Symmetric Encryption:** Secure your archives with strong symmetric encryption using the `cryptography` library. 🔒
 * **Custom Serialization:**  A unique and efficient format for serializing and deserializing the Huffman tree, enabling seamless compression and decompression. 🌳

 ## ⚙️ Technical Details